AET-DevOps25/team-3/infra/helm/README.md

 # StudyMate Kubernetes Deployment Guide

-This guide covers how to deploy and manage the StudyMate application on Kubernetes using Helm.
+This guide covers how to deploy and manage the StudyMate application on the TUM Student Rancher Kubernetes cluster using Helm.

 ## Table of Contents